cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 {{#include ../listings/ch08-generic-types-and-traits/no_listing_12_constrained_generics/src/lib.cairo}}
 ```

-The new method `receive` increments the size of the balance of any instance of a `Wallet<u128>`.
+The new method `receive` increments the size of `balance` of any instance of a `Wallet<u128>`.
 Notice that we changed the `main` function making `w` a mutable variable in order for it to be able to update its balance.
 If we were to change the initialization of `w` by changing the type of `balance` the previous code wouldn't compile.

 Cairo allows us to define generic methods inside generic traits as well.
 Using the past implementation from `Wallet<U, V>` we are going to define a trait that picks two wallets of different generic types and creates a new one with a generic type of each.
 First, let's rewrite the struct definition: